 Desirable items are the long-term needs identified by the community to maintain and improve quality of life.
 These needs should be satisfied in a time frame that exceeds one year and can be planned for the most efficient use of available funds.
 Examples of such needs include:

-- Extension of infrastructure to areas where none exists - Improvements to the efficiency of service provision or to productivity - Provision of new services and facilities - Upgrading outdated technology major systems such as water and wastewater treatment, street networks, and stormwater conveyance are largely available to serve the existing population.
-These facilities need to be monitored for future upgrades or capacity deficiencies to serve the projected population.
+- Extension of infrastructure to areas where none exists - Improvements to the efficiency of service provision or to productivity - Provision of new services and facilities - Upgrading outdated technology

 CAPITAL IMPROVEMENT SPENDING CATEGORIES